 Prison Utilization Study

-The study will evaluate prison bed needs in Colorado and provide a utilization analysis of all state and privately operated facilities.
-It also will provide an analysis of the feasibility of the Colorado Department of Corrections to obtain privately owned facilities located in Las Animas and Olney Springs, or to utilize unused state-owned buildings to meet prison bed needs.
+The study evaluates the prison bed needs in Colorado and provides a utilization analysis of all state and privately operated facilities.
+It also analyzes the feasibility of the Colorado Department of Corrections to obtain privately owned facilities, or to utilize unused state-owned buildings to meet prison bed needs.

-A second aspect of the study will determine the economic and other impacts that potential private prison closure would have on local governments and the wider community, and recommend strategies to diversify the affected local economies.
-CGL is partnering with RPI Consulting of Durango to conduct this component.
-Input from affected community members, local governments, and stakeholder groups is a key element of the economic portion of the study.
+A second aspect of the study determines the economic and other impacts that potential private prison closure would have on local governments and the wider community, and recommends strategies to diversify the affected local economies.
+CGL partnered with RPI Consulting of Durango to conduct this component.
+Input from affected community members, local governments, and stakeholder groups played a key part of this portion of the study.

-The completed study will be submitted to the General Assembly in January 2021.
+The completed study was submitted to the General Assembly in January 2021.

 The Prison Utilization Study Advisory Committee was convened by DOLA as directed by the enactment of House Bill 20-1019.
 The Advisory Committee's charge is to consult with the private research firm retained to study Colorado's prison facilities needs and provide an analysis of economic impacts that potential prison closures would have on affected communities.
 Committee meetings are open to the public.